Taty Castellanos: New York City FC

-On 27 July 2018, he joined Major League Soccer side New York City FC on loan until the end of the 2018 season.
-In his first match with New York City FC, he started and scored a goal against the Vancouver Whitecaps.
-New York City exercised their option to buy Castellanos on 29 November 2018, ahead of the 2019 season.
+On 27 July 2018, Castellanos joined Major League Soccer side New York City FC on loan until the end of the 2018 season.
+In his first match with New York City FC, he started and scored a goal against Vancouver Whitecaps FC.
+NYCFC exercised their option to buy Castellanos on 29 November 2018, ahead of the 2019 season.

 In 2019, Castellanos played an integral role in New York City's attack, scoring 11 times and adding seven assists in 30 matches.
 This form helped NYCFC finish atop the Eastern Conference standings and qualify for their first CONCACAF Champions League.

-In 2020, Castellanos declined in his production, scoring six goals and adding three assists in 22 matches during a season shortened by the COVID-19 Pandemic.
+In 2020, Castellanos declined in his production, scoring six goals and adding three assists in 22 matches during a season shortened by the COVID-19 pandemic.
 Castellanos suffered from an inability to finish chances as he had an xG/90 of 0.65, but ended the season with G/90 of only 0.40.
 NYCFC would finish fifth in the Eastern Conference standings.
 During the first round of the 2020 MLS Cup Playoffs Castellanos had his initial penalty in a shootout vs. Orlando City saved, but VAR overturned the call due to goalkeeper Pedro Gallese leaving the goal line early.
 He scored his second penalty but NYCFC lost 6–5 in the shootout, eliminating them from the playoffs.

 Castellanos was able to finish much more consistently during the 2021 season, becoming only the fifth player in MLS history to score in each of their club's first four matches.
 Shortly after this milestone, on 13 May 2021, Castellanos signed a new deal with NYCFC through 2025.
 Castellanos again played an integral role in New York City's attack throughout the 2021 season.
 He significantly improved his G/90 to 0.62 and raised his xG/90 to 0.70 showing improvement in his movement, creation ability, and finishing.
 He was especially good near the season's conclusion, scoring 12 goals in NYCFC's last 14 matches.
 During this stretch, he was awarded MLS Player of the Month for August and the NYCFC Player of the Month for both August and September.
 He ended the season as the team's leading scorer with 19 goals and added eight assists, winning the MLS Golden Boot over DC United's Ola Kamara on the assist tiebreaker.
 Castellanos also led the league in shots and shots on target with 132 and 57, respectively.
 Castellanos scored in all three of his 2021 MLS Cup Playoff appearances, including the first goal of the 2021 MLS Cup, which NYCFC won on penalties, giving Castellanos the first domestic trophy of his career.